johnbaillieul/ROS-Jackal/robots/jackal/README.md

 ## Machine learning models

   In this approach we aim to calculate the Optical flow, the motion between consecutive frames of sequences caused by relative motion between a camera and an object, by using a machine learning model instead of Lucas Kanade method.
 The model generated is expected to predict the tau_value in each region of interest given images of the scene.
 To train such a model, we collected images with the distances of the robot from the obstacles in each region of interest.
 To get the distances we used a 2D lidar.
 The code that does that is in the data_collection.py file.
-   To collect data, first you need to launch gazebo with the environment of choice, the run
+To collect data, first you need to launch gazebo with this command

-  for this project we collected our data in a simulated gazebo environments.
-We equipped the Jackal with a 2D lidar in order to get distances
+      roslaunch vision_based_navigation_ttt L_shaped_corridor.launch front_laser:=1
+  then run

+    rosrun vision_based_navigation_ttt tau_computattion_lidar.py
+    rosrun vision_based_navigation_ttt controller_not_modified.py
+    rosrun vision_based_navigation_ttt data_collection.py

+The images are saved in training_images folder and the distance values are save in the tau_values folder.
+The distances are then divided by the           velocity to get the true tau_value.

+For now all the data where in a simulated gazebo environments.
+To change the colors of the boxes in the enviroment whenever you launch a file you can add
+<node name="change_env" pkg="vision_based_navigation_ttt" type="change_env.py"/> to your launch file.

-  The folder called trained_model_parameters contains the parameters of different cnn_models trained.
+The folder called trained_model_parameters contains the parameters of the trained different cnn models.
+Each model containes two classes one to train the model and the other to inference.

 ### Model 2

-  This model only takes one image as input and outputs an array with the tau values in each Region of Interest
+  This model only takes one image as input and outputs an array with the tau values in each Region of Interest.

 ### Model 3

   This model takes two images along with the velocity and outputs an array with tau values in each Region of Interest

   ### Model 4

-  Is an updated version of model 3 where the difference is that it uses average pooling instead of max pooling Total trainable params: 1,777,083 metric achieved
+  Is an updated version of model 3 where the difference is that it uses average pooling instead of max pooling

+  Total trainable params: 1,777,083 metric achieved
   training_loss: 0.2101 - training_accuracy: 0.8752 -